dotnet/docs-maui/docs/macios/info-plist.md

 ---
-title: "Information property list files"
+title: "Information property list"
 description: Learn about the Apple information property list file, Info.plist, that contains configuration information for your .NET MAUI app on iOS and Mac Catalyst. ms.date: 04/12/2023
 ---

-# Information property list files
+# Information property list

 An information property list file is an XML file encoded using Unicode UTF-8 that contains configuration information for your app.
 The root node of the file is a dictionary, which contains a set of keys and values that define your app configuration.
 The name of the information property list file is *Info.plist*, and is case sensitive.
 All .NET MAUI iOS and Mac Catalyst apps must contain an *Info.plist* file that describes the app.